 I will miss him hugely.
 He is one of the kindest and most genuine people I have met and I feel privileged to have worked alongside him."

-shared by Amy Whitaker, 4 days ago
+shared by Amy Whitaker, 1 month ago